Aeroseal Duct Sealing & Cleaning Service – Indoor Air Quality Control

 The warmer your home, the less harder your furnace will have to work.
 The sun is a perennial source of energy.
 Solar energy is a clean alternative to fossil fuels and is available at no cost, so why not use it to warm your home?

-To bring more natural light in your home, open your south-facing windows during the hottest times of the day.
+To bring more natural light to your home, open your south-facing windows during the hottest times of the day.
 To prevent warm air from escaping your home, close windows at night.
 Adding mirrors and shiny objects to living spaces is a cost-effective way to increase natural light in them.

-Unsightly streaks, blemishes on your windows can quickly become an eyesore and affect their ability to allow heat to pass through them.
+Unsightly streaks, and blemishes on your windows can quickly become an eyesore and affect their ability to allow heat to pass through them.
 Be sure to periodically clean your windows with a soft, damp cloth and a mild cleaning solution.

 In the average home, a substantial amount of heat is lost through gaps in the windows.
 To prevent heat loss, caulk your windows.
 If required, add insulation to your walls.